cloudspannerecosystem/autoscaler/scaler/README.md

 ## Parameters

-As opposed to the Poller function, the Scaler function does not need any user configuration.
-The parameters that the Scaler receives are a subset of the [configuration parameters][autoscaler-poller-parameters] used by the Poller function.
+As opposed to the Poller component, the Scaler component does not need any user configuration.
+The parameters that the Scaler receives are a subset of the [configuration parameters][autoscaler-poller-parameters] used by the Poller component.

-The messages sent to the Scaler function from the Poller function include this subset, the Spanner instance metrics, the current size in number of nodes or processing units and a flag to indicate if the Spanner instance is [regional or multi-regional][spanner-regional].
+The messages sent to the Scaler component from the Poller component include this subset, the Spanner instance metrics, the current size in number of nodes or processing units and a flag to indicate if the Spanner instance is [regional or multi-regional][spanner-regional].